 - Non-road sources (construction, agricultural equipment, etc.)

 - Area sources ( bakeries, paint shops, dry cleaners, etc.)

-- Production and drill rigs, etc. and
+- Production and also drill rigs, etc.

-- Natural sources (forest fires and vegetation)
+- Also, natural sources (forest fires and vegetation)

 High ozone concentrations are found to be downwind of NOx and VOC sources in urban areas as it takes a while for pollutants to react with sunlight.
 Peak concentration usually occurs during the afternoon hours when there is more sunlight.
 However, peaks in the afternoon and evening are observed in the areas downwind the major sources as its precursors are long distances by the wind.
 Thus, in remote areas high levels of ozone can occur at various times of day, including early evening or night.